 Current BNest Incubator participant, Catherine O’Brien set up an online platform for parents of children with special needs called ‘ODODO’, and says that working with BNest has, “Helped improve my original concept as it enabled me to take it apart, and build it right back up.”
 Evelyn Pepperrell of ADD/ADHD Midwest Support Group who completed the programme last year said, “The programme has given our group massive confidence in putting our message forward.
 The ongoing support for our project has continued to be invaluable as you have on the spot follow up if issues arise.”

 The Limerick Gateway to Education was also involved with the BNest Incubator last year.
 Founder, Suzanne Roche said, “I took part in the BNest Incubator programme last year, and its content and ongoing support for our project has continued to be invaluable.
 When I started the project in 2012, I was very much on my own, it’s a fantastic programme as you have on the spot follow up if issues arise.
 A great programme to get involved in, if you’re a start-up.”

-The next speaker on the day, was Miss Emily Duffy, who founded the Duffily Bag at just 14 years old.
+The next speaker was Miss Emily Duffy, who founded the Duffily Bag at just 14 years old.
 Duffy spoke on the need to understand the real needs of the user.
 Her “sleeping bag” for the homeless was designed by engaging with them to fully understand what life was like on the street, delivered in a way that met their unique needs, not necessarily those that we might assume they have.
-She also spoke re the challenges of taking a great idea to scale, the need to balance control of the purpose with growing the diverse team that can deliver it.
+She also spoke re the challenges of taking a great idea to scale, the need to balance control of the purpose of growing the diverse team that can deliver it.

 Centre manager of Nexus UL, Gert O’Rourke aimed her talk on the importance of diversity within commercial and social enterprises.

-For more information visit www.bnest.ie or email Kasia Zabinska, BNest Manager at [email protected]
+For more information visit www.bnest.ie or email Kasia Zabinska, BNest Manager at [email protected].

 For more stories on BNest go here.